 Averill: There was a period of relative quiet, legislatively speaking, from late 1933 through most of 1934.
 The army swore allegiance to Hitler in June 1934, and then President Paul von Hindenburg died in August.
 At that juncture, Hitler dissolved the distinctions between the various leadership positions of the German government, making himself both the head of the legislative body–as Chancellor–and head of the executive branch.
 He was, effectively, uncheckable, as the Fuhrer (head of the Nazi Party), Chancellor, and President of Germany.
 He had the last word on all domestic and foreign policy initiatives, an extra-legal line of authority, known as the “Führer Executive” (Führerexekutiv) or the “Führer principle” (Führerprinzip).

 Averill: The eugenic ideology of the Third Reich was evidenced most prominently in the Law for the Protection of Hereditary Health and the Blood and Honor Law.
-The Hereditary Health Law specifically outlined mental and physical disabilities that were to be targeted for removal from the Volk gene pool.
-This law allowed the government to tag “undesirables” for forced sterilization.
-Anyone who suffered from an “inheritable disease” could be surgically sterilized if a doctor deems it necessary to prevent “descendants” from inheriting mental or physical “defects.”
+The Hereditary Health Law specifically outlined mental and physical disabilities that were to be targeted for removal from the Volk (or people, German people) gene pool.
+This law allowed the government to tag “undesirables” for forced sterilization, and then later, that would be the legal precedent for extermination.
+Anyone who suffered from an “inheritable disease” could be surgically sterilized if a doctor deemed it necessary to prevent “descendants” from inheriting mental or physical “defects.”

 Marissa: The list of undesirable inheritable diseases: